 Caldew School recognises its responsibilities for safeguarding children and works with a range of agencies including children’s services, health services, the police and other agencies to promote the welfare of children and protect them from harm.
 All students are encouraged to talk openly and feel confident that they will be listened to.
 Our Student Welfare Policy is available here.

 Accessing Help and Support Within the School

-If you have any concerns or are worried about your child or another young person’s safety or well-being you can contact any members of school staff listed below:
+If you have any concerns or are worried about your child or another young person’s safety or well-being you can contact any members of school staff listed below by telephone or email:

 Accessing Help and Support at Home